About this online course

-- practitioners from Member State national, regional and local authorities working with ESI Funds
+- managers and practitioners from Member State national, regional and local authorities working with Structural and Cohesion Funds

 - the full range of economic and social partners working with the Funds – including universities, NGOs, employers’ associations, consultants.

 What you will learn in this course